wharfkit/website/src/lib/docs/Antelope/Asset.md

 ---
 title: Asset
-description: change_me
+description: A typed representation of an Asset consisting of a numerical amount and descriptive symbol (e.g. "1.0000 TOKEN").
 category: Antelope
-published: false
+published: true
 ---

 # Asset

-The `Asset` type represents a token balance on an Antelope chain and is the combination of two `UInt64` values, one for the token quantity and one for the token `Symbol`.
+The `Asset` type on Antelope blockchains represents a specific amount of a given token, with an example being `10.0000 FOO`.
+Internally it is represented by combining two `UInt64` values, one for the numerical quantity and one for the string-based token `Symbol`.

-`10.0000 FOO` is a string representation of an `Asset`, with the first part being the quantity with an exact precision and the other being the token symbol.

 ## Usage